Lloyd's Home Insurance Review: From an Industry Expert on Home Insurance

 - Condominium Policy (HO-6) - covers condo units against 16 risks not protected under the condo association's master policy, as well as the personal property kept inside the condo unit.
 HO6 also includes liability insurance for the condo owner.

-- Older Home Policy (HO-8) - covers residential homes that would cost more than their current market value to rebuild.
-Usually, that means buildings over 40 years old, architecturally significant homes, registered landmarks, homes made of hard-to-replace materials, and homes that meet the basic guidelines for HO3 policies.
+- Older Home Policy (HO-8) - covers residential homes that would cost far more than their current market value to rebuild.
+Generally for vintage houses, architecturally significant homes, registered landmarks, homes made of hard-to-replace materials, and homes that meet the basic guidelines for HO3 policies.
 HO8 policies protect against ten different risks.

-Many Lloyd's syndicates also sell specialty property insurance for vacant/renovated homes, vacation rentals (e.g., Airbnb), primary and excess flood.
+Many Lloyd's syndicates sell specialty property insurance for vacant or renovated homes, vacation rentals (e.g., Airbnb), primary and excess flood.
 To better understand the ins and outs of such plans, you'll have to work directly with your insurance agent or the named carrier.

 Edward Lloyd founded Lloyd's of London back in 1686, and it soon became a popular insurer for merchants, sailors, and ship owners.
 Over the centuries, Lloyd's has evolved to cover a variety of risks throughout the world.
 Lloyd's is now the corporate umbrella under which syndicates, or insurers, write new coverage.
 Worldwide gross premiums total over $48 Billion.

 Most insurance carriers keep a large portion of the financial risk to themselves and then secure financial reinsurance for the remaining uncertainty.
 Reinsurance helps lower the primary insurer's loss in case of a catastrophic disaster resulting in multiple claims.
 The reinsurance Lloyd's offers are known as insurance for insurance companies by the Reinsurance Association of America.
 This idea should give great comfort to homeowners, particularly in those areas of the nation that often face hurricanes, tropical storms, flooding, and wildfires.